open-edge-insights/eii-core/common/README.md

 ## Running the install script

-1. As a pre-requisite, please run this one-time command to install the necessary dependencies
+**Note** : The installer needs grpc and protobuf to be installed.
+If these libraries are already present in the /usr/local/lib, the installation will skip bulid and install of these.
+It is recommended to remove the libgrpc*.a and libproto*.a from /usr/local/lib before proceeding as it can cause version conflicts.

+1. To install all of EIS libraries and their dependencies, run the command mentioned below

     ```sh
-        $ cd libs/ConfigMgr && \
-          sudo ./install.sh
-    ```

-2. To install all of EIS libraries and their dependencies, run the command mentioned below

-    ```sh
         $ sudo -E ./eis_libs_installer.sh
     ```

-3. Incase of unforeseen errors leading to unsuccessful installation, run the command mentioned below to cleanup any/all untracked tar files
+2. Incase of unforeseen errors leading to unsuccessful installation, run the command mentioned below to cleanup any/all untracked tar files

     ```sh
         $ sudo git clean -xdf
     ```

-4. Please follow the below steps to set the required env variables.
+3. Please follow the below steps to set the required env variables.

     a.
 For updating the $LD_LIBRARY_PATH env variable:
     ```sh